shadudiix/Call-Cuda-Functions-Without-CUDA-Toolkit/README.md

 Like ntdll, kernel32.. etc

-So can we call it Like NvAPI ?
+So can we call it like NvAPI ?

 let's see.